-Whatever your current situation, risk events may well have exposed gaps, inadequacies, vulnerabilities, and inefficiencies in risk management and governance in your organization.
+Whatever your current situation, risk events may well have exposed gaps, inadequacies, vulnerabilities and inefficiencies in risk management and governance in your organisation.

 To start, considering your current approach to risk governance, ask yourself and your leadership team the following:

 Forces within the governance wheel must be properly balanced to do the job.
-That means understanding where attention, investment, and work is required, while recognizing that the executive team and the board must do the driving.
+That means understanding where attention, investment and work is required, while recognising that the executive team and the board must do the driving.